EmilioPeJu/panda-yocto-proposal/README.md

 - [x] Req 12: Keep LED daemon.
 - [x] Req 13: Multiple FPGA flavors can be available.
-The FPGA loader will first check if there is only a flavor (in which case load it unconditionally), else will look for overrides in the boot.txt parameter FPGA_FIRMWARE, if that doesn't exist or it is set to auto, it will auto detect using I2C, if that doesn't work, it will default to the no-fmc flavor.
+The FPGA loader will first check if there is only a flavor (in which case load it unconditionally), else will look for overrides in the boot.txt parameter FPGA\_FIRMWARE, if that doesn't exist or it is set to auto, it will auto detect using I2C, if that doesn't work, it will default to the no-fmc flavor.
-- [ ] Req 14: Webadmin should be present and use ipk instead
+- [x] Req 14: Webadmin should be present and use ipk instead
-- [ ] Req 15: The FPGA repo should be able to produce ipk packages
+- [x] Req 15: The FPGA repo should produce its associated ipk packages
+  - PR `PandABlocks/PandABlocks-FPGA#244`
-- [ ] Req 16: Network configuration should be overriden by USB drive with file `panda-config.txt`.
+- [x] Req 16: Network configuration should be overriden by USB drive with file `panda-config.txt`.
 This implies that the USB drive should be auto-mounted.
+  - Not fully tested yet.

 # Proposal
 ![](./panda-yocto.drawio.png)